grodansparadis/can4vscp_kelvin_ntc10k/docs/hardware.md

 The inter module connector can be used to connect modules that are physically close to each other together in an easy way.
 Remember that the minimum length of a connection cable is 30 cm.

 The **daisy chain connector** is an alternative to the RJ-45 connector and can be a very convenient way to connect boards together that are mounter close to each other, in the same cabinet for example.
-Our [power injector board](http://www.grodansparadis.com/pwrinjectcan/pwrinjectcan.html) is a perfect companion for this use.
+The [power injector board](http://www.grodansparadis.com/pwrinjectcan/pwrinjectcan.html) is a perfect companion for this use.

 | Pin | Description |
 | :---: | ----------- |